HemangiVarkal/Ramses2VTKHDF/readme.md

 - Default fields if `--fields` is not specified: `density`, `pressure`, `velocity`
 - Logging: Verbose mode (`--verbose`) gives step-by-step information including number of cells retained per level
-- Parallel execution automatically uses available CPU cores; falls back to serial if needed
+- Parallel execution automatically uses specified CPU cores (`--nproc`); falls back to serial execution if needed
+- Output directory is auto-created if it does not exist — no manual setup required
 - If no cells survive filtering or fields are missing, the output file is skipped, with warnings logged

 ---